PLASMAchicken/easy-djs-commandhandler/README.md

     requires: ['botowner', 'guild', 'dm'],
 	usage: '<prefix>cmdname',   // <prefix> gets replaced with the prefix
 	aliases: ['cmdalias'],
-};  // to get a category just make a sub-folder
+	// cooldownGroup: 'example' || use this to cooldown all the commands in that group };  // to get a category just make a sub-folder
 ```